skizzehq/skizze/README.md

 * How many unique users visited my website in the last 3 hours? (sliding hyperloglog)

+### API-Documentation

+	GET 	/
+	Lists all available counters.

+	MERGE 	/
+	Merges multiple HyperLogLog counters.

+	POST 	/<key>
+	Creates a new Counter

+	GET		/<key>
+	Returns the count/cardinality of a counter

+	PUT 	/<key>
+	Updates a counter
+	Adds values to a cardinality/counter or incrments a counter.

+	PURGE 	/<key>
+	Purges values from a counter.

+	DELETE 	/<key>
+	Delets a counter

 ### TODO
 - [x] Design and implement REST API
 - [x] Create counter manager